CRIS-TH/debugging-html-teacher-isaac-1/README.md

 use developer tools for debugging.

 ## Instructions
 Edit `debug-example.html` to fix the errors.
 Commit your code with a concise description of all the changes.
-Push the code to this repository's `master` branch.
+Push the code to this repository's `main` branch.